spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-api-tutorials/implement-a-rest-api-resource.md

 {% endinfo_block %}

 Add a transfer file that is used to automatically map JSON data.
-Transfers are defined in the `Shared` layer (for example, `src/Pyz/Shared/{YOUR_RESOURCE}sRestApi/Transfer`) as it needs to be accessible to any layer, including Glue.
+Transfers are defined in the `Shared` layer—for example, `src/Pyz/Shared/{YOUR_RESOURCE}sRestApi/Transfer`—as it needs to be accessible to any layer, including Glue.
 The name of the transfer file is `resources_rest_api.transfer.xml`, where the first part is the name of your resource.

 {% info_block infoBox %}